anneaasengen/brain_age_MS/README.md

 # Master's Thesis Repository
 This repository contains code developed during my master thesis project titled "Brain Age Prediction from Gray Matter Asymmetry in Multiple Sclerosis".
 The project investigates whether voxel-wise gray matter asymmetry maps derived from T1-weighted MRI data can be used to predict brain age, and whether asymmetry-based brain age measures may have clinical relevance in multiple sclerosis (MS).

+Two convolutional neural network (CNN) models were developed to predict brain age: one trained on unsmoothed asymmetry maps and one trained on spatially smoothed asymmetry maps.
+Else, the models are identical.
+Based on the model evaluation and subsequent analyses, the unsmoothed model was selected as the primary model in this project.
+Similarly, residual brain age gap (residual BAG) was used as the main brain age measure, while adjusted BAG was included as a supplementary analysis.

 ## Table of Contents